 - Share dashboards that highlight benchmark movements and how they affect your product.

-- Encourage regular reviews with product, research, and support teams to keep behaviour aligned.
+- Encourage regular reviews with product, research, and support teams to keep behavior aligned.

 Further reading